Cambridge University Ethics in Mathematics Society

 Dr Maurice Chiodo presenting

-Part of the 2024 Responsible Development of Mathematical Works series.
+Part of the 2024 Ethics for the Working Mathematician series.

 See the events page for a full listing.